aasneha/TBA4256_3D_Digital_Modellering_Assignments/README.md

 python setup_env.py

 ---
+#### Data for assigment 2 is available as a GitHub Release asset:

+Assignment02Cloud.las

+---
 #### Once the environments is ready, open and run the notebook for assignment 1 and 2
 assignment1.ipynb